weareprestatech/hotpdf/README.md

    page=0,
 )

-# Extract spans in region
+# Extract spans in the region
 spans_in_bbox = hotpdf_document.extract_spans(
    x0=0,
    y0=0,